nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <div class="button-container"><a class="button" href="#design">Back to Design</a></div>

 #### Logic component
+The logic component is mainly responsible for executing the command.
 Below is a class diagram of the `Logic` component:
 ![LogicUML](uml/classDiagrams/images/logicComponent.png)
 <span class="box info">:memo: This is a high level overview of the `Logic` component, thus,